 9) Hoppy Junction

 On the edge of Wan Chai, Hoppy Junction has 14 local taps which represent a nice variety of Hong Kong's craft breweries.
 Ordering the paddle allows you to sample 6 of their drafts.
 In case you can't find something on the draft list you want, they also have bottles from local breweries.

 If you've had a rough day of shopping in Causeway Bay (or, of following your loved one around while they shop), head to Second Draft for a craft beer!
 Your day will look better - I promise!

-Second Draft is close to Causeway Bay, but is located in the quieter neighborhood of Tai Hang.
+Second Draft is located in the Fashion Walk shopping complex in Causeway Bay and has some nice outside seating.
 Here you'll find a wide variety of local and imported drafts as well as highball cocktails from Young Master.
 They get new beers in frequently so you can always try something new.
 Come hungry to try the unique fusion fare!

 11) Hong Kong Island Taphouse

 After strolling through Victoria Park on a weekend afternoon, head over to the Hong Kong Island Taphouse in Tin Hau for a cold local brew.

 They have a great selection of local Hong Kong craft beers on tap as well as numerous bottles.
 The taphouse itself is a double-storefront so it's more spacious than most Hong Kong restaurants.
 This appeals to me after fighting weekend crowds!